Telangana Tour Packages 2025

 Telangana is rich in cultural heritage and traditions, shaped by its history, geography, and diverse communities.
 Some key cultural and traditional aspects of Telangana include:

 • Festivals: Telangana celebrates a variety of festivals throughout the year, including Bathukamma, Bonalu, Sammakka Sarakka Jatara, and Ugadi.
-These festivals showcase vibrant colors, traditional rituals, music, dance, and fervent celebrations, reflecting the region's cultural diversity and religious harmony.
+These festivals showcase vibrant colours, traditional rituals, music, dance, and fervent celebrations, reflecting the region's cultural diversity and religious harmony.

 • Art and Crafts: Telangana is known for its rich tradition of arts and crafts, including intricate handloom weaving, especially Pochampally and Gadwal sarees.
 Other notable crafts include Nirmal paintings, Bidriware, Dhokra metal craft, and Telangana's iconic lacquer toys (Etikoppaka toys).